 Trump's order suspends immigration for citizens of seven countries for 90 days and blocks refugees from entering 120 days.

-Virginia is intervening in a case that focuses primarily on lawful residents affected by the ban.
-Administration officials have since said that lawful permanent residents, typically known as "green-card" holders, will routinely receive waivers from the ban.
+Administration officials have since said that lawful permanent residents, typically known as "green card" holders, will routinely receive waivers from the ban.

 Herring argued that the ban is already hurting Virginians, saying that there are students at the state's colleges and universities who are currently unable to return to Virginia.

 "The full impact of President Trump's ban remains unclear because the government has not complied fully and transparently with a valid temporary restraining order issued by a federal court," said Herring.